 Franklin College receives a base allocation annually.
 Allocation amounts are posted to the EITS Student Technology Fee homepage.

 Departments are responsible for maintaining an active queue of student technology requests in the Franklin College Requests and Commitments System.
-Reminders to update the queue will be sent out periodically, but recurring annual STF costs should be entered in March in preparation for the next fiscal year.
+A memo to remind departments to update the queue will be sent out in March.
+All current and recurring STF costs should be entered no later than April 1 in preparation for the next fiscal year.

 The college priorities for STF funds are as follows: